Americanism Elementary School Poster Contest

 Submission of a poster to the contest:

-can contact the State Committee Chairman, George M. Clarke, at
+You can contact the Poster Chairman, George M. Clarke, at

 poster@passar.org